smeronek264/DMARC-Food-Pantry-Analysis/README.md

 **Date:** 5/13/2025

 ### Disclaimer:
 Some of the code was made using ChatGPT, however, we also wrote a majority of the code ourselves.
+We also used CHATGPT to help us put together a concise README file, but it was primarily written by us.

 ## Introduction
 This repository contains the code and data required for our Capstone Project for analyzing the visitors of the DMARC Food Pantry.